 A. All of the Officers shall hold their offices for two years and shall take office following the election held in person at the annual business meeting.

 B. No officer shall serve more than two consecutive terms in the same office.
-In the event there is no nomination for a particular office and a suitable candidate cannot be found, an officer may succeed for a third term by approval of a majority vote of the Associate Members.
+In the event there is no nomination for a particular office and a suitable candidate cannot be found, an officer may succeed for a third term by approval of a majority vote of the Patient Advocacy Groups .

 C. Notwithstanding the term limits established herein, the Officers shall hold office until their successors are chosen and qualified.
-Any Officer may be removed, with or without cause, at any time by a majority of the Associate Members.
+Any Officer may be removed, with or without cause, at any time by a majority of the Patient Advocacy Groups .
 Any vacancy occurring in any office may be filled by a majority vote of the Directors in office.

 SECTION 3 – ELECTION

-Officers shall be elected by a majority vote of the Associate Members.
-Elections for officers may be held at a meeting of the Associate Members, with proper notice, by mail, fax, or electronic mail, or online.
+Officers shall be elected by a majority vote of the Patient Advocacy Groups .
+Elections for officers may be held at a meeting of the Patient Advocacy Groups , with proper notice, by mail, fax, or electronic mail, or online.

 SECTION 4 – DUTIES OF OFFICERS